astropy/astropy-APEs/APE7.rst

         return self._wcs

 where ``self._wcs`` was initially set in ``__init__``.
-We will not include setters because it is ambiguous what the meaning of setting e.g. the unit or WCS after initialization means: it could either mean to change the unit or WCS, or it could mean that the user wants to convert the data to this new unit or WCS.
+We will not include setters for properties except ``mask`` and ``uncertainty`` because it is ambiguous what the meaning of setting e.g. the unit or WCS after initialization means: it could either mean to change the unit or WCS, or it could mean that the user wants to convert the data to this new unit or WCS.
 Given this ambiguity, it is safer to not have setters for the core attributes and this is consistent with e.g. ``Quantity``.

 The ``read`` and ``write`` methods can be adapted from the ``Table`` class or can be included via a mixin class.